Before you read the article below, I wanted to frame the post with this personal note:

 What do you need to do to manage your fear of being morally courageous?
 This step requires the use of cognitive approaches for emotional control and risk-aversion management.
 During this step, explore possible actions and consider adverse consequences associated with those actions.
 To avoid becoming overwhelmed when deciding how to act, focus on one or two critical values.

 The “E” in CODE stands for expression and action through assertiveness and negotiation skills.
-Knowing one’s obligations and demonstrating specific behaviours can enable you to move past your fear and serve as an effective patient advocate,
+Knowing one’s obligations and demonstrating specific behaviours can enable you to move past your fear and serve as an active patient advocate,

 Three things you can do to supporting moral courage: